Trump’s “I guess” answer on Iran retaliation risk is already activating the security machine that manufactures the plots it claims to stop.

 Known Wolf Problem Exposes Surveillance State Limits

 Despite the scale of modern surveillance and undercover operations, real attacks still occur.
 Two incidents in Canada in October 2014 highlight the contradictions of the modern security system.
 On October 20, Martin Couture-Rouleau drove a vehicle into Canadian soldiers in Saint-Jean-sur-Richelieu, Quebec.
 One soldier was killed.
-Two days later, Michael Zehaf-Bibeau shot and killed a soldier standing guard at the National War Memorial in Ottawa before entering Parliament Hill, where he was shot by security personnel.
-Both attackers were already known to Canadian security agencies.
+Two days later, Michael Zehaf-Bibeau shot and killed a soldier standing guard at the National War Memorial in Ottawa before entering Parliament Hill.
+Both were known to Canadian security agencies before the attacks.

-Couture-Rouleau had attracted attention because authorities believed he might attempt to travel abroad to join extremist groups.
-His passport had been revoked.
-Zehaf-Bibeau had also been flagged by authorities and had experienced delays in obtaining travel documents while background checks were conducted.
-Questions about how Zehaf-Bibeau moved undetected in the lead-up to the attack remain unresolved.
-If security services had extensive surveillance capabilities and large watchlists of potential extremists, how had CSIS missed both men despite active monitoring?
-Whether the Parliament Hill attack represented an intelligence failure or something more systemic was a question the security establishment never fully answered.
+Zehaf-Bibeau movement questions about how he moved undetected in the lead-up to the attack remain unresolved.
+The question of how CSIS missed both men despite active monitoring generated significant analysis.
+Parliament Hill analysis examined whether the attack represented an intelligence failure or something more systemic — a question the security establishment never fully answered.
 The incidents became examples of what analysts call the known wolf problem: attackers who appear on intelligence radar but still manage to act.

 Attack-to-Legislation Cycle Expands Security Powers